Troubleshooting

 If screenshots say the app panel is not found or not visible, switch to the target app and retry after it renders.
 See Browser and Capture.

-Checkpoint restore or turn undo fails
+Checkpoint restore or undo fails

-• stop any active streaming agent turn before restoring
+• stop any active streaming agent turn

 • review current diffs so you know what may be overwritten